Amir Satvat: Professional career

 Having aspired to work on video games since the age of four, Satvat began applying for roles in the video game industry after graduating from college.
 While positions were available at the time, they were mostly based on the West Coast, and Satvat was not willing to leave his family and friends in the New England area, which he has described as the "only thing that trumped games".

 While continuing to seek a career in video games, Satvat spent 15 years working in other fields, including as an investment banking analyst at Goldman Sachs, along with various business development, strategy and operations roles at Dell EMC, VMware, and Veeam.
 He joined Amazon Inc. in 2019 as a chief operating officer in their Amazon Web Services cloud sales center.
 A year later, Satvat landed his first role in the game industry, after transferring into Prime Gaming as a business development lead.
 He later became a principal publishing producer with Amazon Games' Montreal studio.
 In August 2023, he left Amazon to join Tencent Games as a business development director.

 Satvat began his efforts helping others seek jobs in November 2022 after a Thanksgiving dinner, where he heard from friends who had received layoff notices just before the holiday and wanted an easier way to search for jobs.
 Realizing he could leverage his skills in spreadsheet macros and web scraping to help, Satvat compiled a spreadsheet containing hundreds of job listings and posted it to his LinkedIn page.
 To simplify the process for jobseekers, the listings are publicly accessible through a Google Sheet, where they are broken down into 20 common categories and automatically updated each month.
 The spreadsheet has since grown to include over 15,000 postings as of September 2024.

 Satvat's efforts expanded to become Amir Satvat's Games Community, which he maintains with a group of volunteers.
-They now operate a wider network of 13 job-seeking resources and support across multiple platforms, which include job boards and mentorship programs.
+They now operate a wider network of 14 job-seeking resources and support across multiple platforms, which include job boards and mentorship programs.
+In June 2026, GamesBeat reported that the community had assisted 5,000 people in finding jobs in gaming, had received more than seven million lifetime visitors, and had involved more than 10,000 people in supporting jobseekers.

+In December 2025, Satvat announced that the community would be renamed to ASGC, standing for Always Supporting the Games Community, reflecting its evolution from a founder-led initiative into a shared, volunteer-run network intended to endure beyond any single individual.

 In addition to his role at Tencent, Satvat is a member of the advisory network at Vivrato, a strategic advisory organization for the games industry founded by Adam Boyes.
 He also serves as a special advisor to the Zero Abuse Project, an organization dedicated to ending child abuse through education and advocacy.
 His Games Community participates annually in Gamers for CHOC, a fundraising campaign supporting the Children's Hospital of Orange County.